 - Architecture After Photography: A Conversation with Therese Lichtenstein and Susan H. Edwards Fri, Jul 20, 2018

 - PechaKucha Night, vol. 29 Thu, Aug 23, 2018

 - IMAGE BUILDING: Downtown Architecture Trolley Tour Sat, Sep 22, 2018

-Image Building examines the complex and dynamic interactions among spectators, images, buildings, and time through the lens of architectural photography in America and Europe from the 1930s to the present.
-Organized by guest curator Therese Lichtenstein, Image Building surveys the ways in which artists explore the relationship between architecture and identity, featuring work by contemporary photographers Iwan Baan, Lewis Baltz, Andreas Gursky, Candida Höfer, Thomas Ruff, Stephen Shore, and Hiroshi Sugimoto, and earlier modernist architectural photographers like Berenice Abbott, Samuel Gottscho, Julius Shulman, and Ezra Stoller.
-The works of these influential photographers transformed how we view architecture.
+Image Building features work by contemporary photographers including Iwan Baan, Lewis Baltz, Andreas Gursky, Candida Höfer, Thomas Ruff, Stephen Shore, and Hiroshi Sugimoto, and earlier modernist architectural photographers like Berenice Abbott, Samuel Gottscho, Julius Shulman, and Ezra Stoller.

 Non-flash photography by the public for non-commercial, personal use is allowed in this exhibition.